Sanpete County Grilled Turkey Kabobs

 - coarse ground black pepper to taste

-- When ready to cook, rub the grill grates with olive oil or spray with grill spray, then preheat grill to medium-high heat.
+- While skewers come to room temperature, rub the grill grates with olive oil or spray with grill spray, then preheat grill to medium-high heat.
 (You can only hold your hand there for 2-3 seconds at that heat.)

 - Serve hot.